axelcournac/6nt-barcodes_Demultiplexer/README.md

 Demultiplexes reads produces by Illumina's NextSeq500 and barcoded with Bioo NEXTflex 6nt barcodes.

 Input: 1 or 2 fastq files
-Output: a folder with a fastq file for each code-bar
+Output: a folder with a fastq file for each barcode

 ## Compile: